 He's talking about denuclearization of the entire peninsula.

-He's releasing American hostages, and all our media can tell us is well, Donald Trump gave too much.
+And all our media can tell us is, well, Donald Trump gave too much.

-All right, I'll take the missile stop being fired for a photograph.
+I'll take the missiles stop being fired for a photograph.

 I'll take the dismantling of test missile sites for a photograph.

-Uh, he didn't take 150 billion in cash and other currencies and fly it into, you know, little rocket man's favorite airport in North Korea and say, here, please be nice.
+He didn't take $150 billion in cash and other currencies and fly it into, you know, little Rocket Man's favorite airport in North Korea and say, here, please be nice.

-Because we now know that the Iranians that took the 150 billion and bribe money from Obama, well, they're now ratcheting up their nuclear program and they're funding terror and their proxy wars around the world.
+Because we now know that the Iranians that took the $150 billion in bribe money from Obama, well, they're now ratcheting up their nuclear program and they're funding terror and their proxy wars around the world.

 You know, for days, along with their friends in the Democratic Party, they've been in a meltdown mode over reports that children are being separated from parents.